 Basically, according to that theory, if a cat were placed in a box with a radioactive-decay-detector rigged to break a flask of poison when activated, a decaying particle existing as a wave would yield two simultaneous macroscale realities – one where the cat is alive and one where the cat is dead.

-Which basically means that at the same point in time, there can exist two (or more) alternative realities simultaneously.
+This basically means that at the same point in time, there can exist two (or more) alternative realities simultaneously.

 Another theory is that the reason behind the spreading of this phenomenon is not an alternate universe interacting with ours but actually a highly advanced program (call it AI if you will) changing the phrases of text, vocals, and images on the Internet.
 Where some people have noticed the changes, others haven’t and vice versa.